Basic bank accounts: new calls for industry to 'act equally'

 On top of this, the account allows for Direct Debits and standing orders and also comes with online account management, SMS and telephone services.

-Moreover, the key factor of the thinkmoney Personal Account is that, although there is a set monthly fee, this is all you will ever pay.
+Moreover, the key factor of the thinkmoney Managed Current Account is that, although there is a set monthly fee, this is all you will ever pay.
 So if you struggle to manage your finances from month to month and face frequent and unexpected bank charges, it could be the perfect account for you.